Warmia: Prussia and Germany

 In 1871, along with the rest of East Prussia, Warmia became part of the German Empire.
-In 1873, according to a regulation of the Imperial German government, school lessons at public schools inside Germany had to be held in German, as a result the Polish language was forbidden in all schools in Warmia, including Polish schools already founded in the sixteenth century.
-In 1900 Warmia's population was 240,000.
+In 1873, according to a regulation of the Imperial German government, school lessons at public schools inside Germany had to be held in German; as a result, the Polish language was forbidden in all schools in Warmia, including Polish schools already founded in the sixteenth century.
+In 1900, Warmia's population was 240,000.
 In the jingoistic climate after World War I, Warmian Poles were subject to persecution by the German government.
-Polish children speaking their language were punished in schools and often had to wear signs with insulting names, such as "Pollack".
+Polish children speaking their language were punished in schools and often had to wear signs with insulting names, such as "Polack".

 After the First World War, Poland regained independence, and a plebiscite was held to determine the future of Warmia.
 In February 1920, Poland opened a consulate in Olsztyn in 1920, however, due to the German persecution of Poles and the advances of the Red Army towards Warsaw in the Polish–Soviet War in 1920, the plebiscite resulted in a German victory, and the region remained within Germany in the interbellum.